Raj2001-cel/Recyclerviewtemplate/README.md

 # Recyclerviewtemplate

-contanins a recycler View A Template
+contains a recycler View A Template